tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Sarthakux/index.md

  _hosted link_ https://sarthakux.github.io/news/

  _github link_ https://github.com/Sarthakux/news/tree/master

 ### WEATHER APP
  _description_ An application which fetches data from a weather API.It shows the weather of all the cities in the world.

 _stack_ ReactJS,CSS

  _hosted link_ https://weather.sarthakux.vercel.app

  _github link_ https://github.com/Sarthakux/weather

  ### COVID_TRACKER
  _description_ An application which fetches data from an API.It showcases information regarding covid19 and showcases important
     information like Active Cases,Total Cases, Recovered , Deaths .It also showcases the situation of covid in different countries.

  _stack_ ReactJS,CSS

  _hosted link_ https://sarthakux.github.io/covid-tracker/

   _github link_ https://github.com/Sarthakux/covid-tracker/tree/master

 ### NOTES APP
  _description_ An application that allows us to create new notes.

  _stack_ ReactJS,CSS,Firebase

- _hosted link (on Chrome Browser)_ https://Githubbox.com/Sarthakux/notes
+ _check the app running on (on Chrome Browser)_ https://Githubbox.com/Sarthakux/notes

  _github link_ https://github.com/Sarthakux/notes/tree/master